-The Head of RBK Financial Strategy & Reporting is the Council's nominated Director of Kingston Theatre LLP.
+The Acting Assistant Director, Finance (Kingston) is the Council's nominated Director of Kingston Theatre LLP.
 The Council's interest in Kingston Theatre LLP is disclosed below under Interests in Companies.
 There were no other material transactions between related parties and senior officers within the Council